21 Environmental Policy Jobs For The Discerning Job Seeker

 6. Field And Lab Technician

-This job type is in high demand and suits folks who like to have a mix of lab work and remote duties to analyze, test, and monitor the environment and wildlife.
+This job type is in high demand and suits folks who like to have a mix of lab work and remote work to analyze, test, and monitor the environment and wildlife.

 Educational requirements depend on the company and industry, but a background in natural resources, geology, or biology could open up this career path.